 Too little sleep can worsen insulin resistance and make it difficult to control your blood sugar, according to findings of a 2016 study.
 If you regularly can’t get a healthy amount of sleep, your prediabetes is more likely to advance into type 2 diabetes.

-7-8 hours of restful sleep a night are great for reversing prediabetes.
+At least seven hours of restful sleep a night are important for reversing prediabetes.
 Keep off coffee, alcohol, and other caffeinated drinks in the hours before bedtime if you want better sleep.
 Embrace a regular sleep routine, as well as a quiet and calm bedtime regimen.

 There's no place for stress in your quest to reverse prediabetes.
 Depression and anxiety can harm your sleep and weight loss plan.
 Some people may also overindulge in unhealthy foods, skip exercising, smoke heavily, or consume more alcohol when they are stressed.